Student Charter

 What can I do if I disagree with an imposed sanction by the Examining Board?

-A student may lodge an appeal with the Examination Appeals Board against any sanction that has been imposed in connection with fraud.
+A student may lodge an appeal with the Examination Appeals Board against any sanction that has been imposed involving fraud.
 You can find more information about the procedure in the Examination Appeals Board’s Standing Orders.

 Complaints, objections and appeals